linjieli222/HERO/README.md

     The result file will be written at `$TVQA_EXP/results_test_public/results_$ckpt_all.json`, which can be submitted to the evaluation server.
 Please format the result file as requested by the evaluation server for submission, our code does not include formatting.

 ### VIOLIN
-NOTE: train and inference should be ran inside the docker container
 1. download data
     ```bash
     # outside of the container